 Breaking a lease is, in and of itself, a violation of the terms.
-A lease is a legal contract that provides financial security for both parties involved: the tenant and property owner.
+A lease is a legal contract that provides financial security for both parties involved when renting out a house: the tenant and property owner.
 However, it can happen when either party no longer wants to abide by the lease, and therefore, chooses to end it.

 When a tenant leaves the rental unit before the lease expires without paying the rest of the rent to the property owner, this is called "breaking the lease."
 As a landlord, you want reliable tenants who, in fact, extend their lease to stay long-term.
 You can learn how to attract these kinds of tenants here.